Understanding the Vulnerability of Skeleton-based Human Activity Recognition via Black-box Attack: Introduction

-Formally, we demonstrate that adversarial attack is truly a threat to human activity recognition, and systematically study their robustness towards adversaries.
-To this end, we \begin{enumerate} \item propose the first black-box attack method and comprehensively evaluate the vulnerability of several state-of-the-art classifiers. \item show the existence of on-manifold adversarial samples in various datasets and provide key insights on what classifiers tend to resist on-manifold adversarial samples. \item show on-manifold adversarial samples are truly dangerous because they are not easily identifiable under even strict perceptual studies. \item propose a new defense approach by leveraging the sophisticated distributions of on/off-manifold adversarial samples in data augmentation, simultaneously improving robustness and accuracy. \item propose a new perceptual study protocol to evaluate motion attack quality, addressing that there is currently no metrics suitable for evaluating motion attack quality. \end{enumerate}

 This paper is an extension of our prior research~\cite{wang_understanding_2021,diao_BASAR_2021}.
-The improvements and extensions include: (1) a new adversarial training method for skeleton-based HAR and detailed defense evaluation, (2) additional attack experiments in new datasets, (3) new experiments integrating manifold projection with other attacks, (4) new literature review on Adversarial Defense, (5) new discussions about limitations, (6) additional details of mathematical deduction, implementation, and performance and (7) details for perceptual studies.
+The improvements and extensions include: (1) a new adversarial training method for skeleton-based HAR and detailed defense evaluation, (2) new attack experiments in more competitive classifiers and datasets, (3) new experiments integrating manifold projection with other attacks, (4) new literature review on Adversarial Defense, (5) new discussions about limitations, (6) additional details of mathematical deduction, implementation, and performance and (7) details for perceptual studies.